 In order to implement the Geography and History curriculum, all teaching staff were consulted and agreed to maintain the aims and principles set out within this policy.
 The Head Teacher and Governors were consulted and encourage the use of the wider community to embed learning experiences.

 Sources and references:

 Procedures and practice:

 Steps:

 Intent- To become Historians and Geographers.
-We encourage our children to think critically by exploring a range of skills and sources to embed a deeper understanding of the Humanities curriculum.
-All pupils follow the History and Geography cross-curricular curriculum map which allows for the progression of knowledge and skills through sequence and structure.
+We encourage our children to think critically by exploring a range of skills and sources to embed a deeper understanding of the Geography and History curriculum.